 A qualified nurse joined me for the drug round and left.
 Mrs Kerr made hot milky drinks for the patients and helped Mary and I settle everyone for the night.
 Ian popped in to write up intra-venous fluid charts and sped off again.
 Miss Bannerman appeared, dropped her cape onto my outstretched arm and asked about the care of a few randomly selected patients.
 Finding everything more or less in order, she gathered up her cape, turned on her heels and hurried away.
 I dimmed the ward lights and felt pleased at how cosy the ward looked.

 Once all the patients were comfortable Mrs Kerr went for her first break.
 Mary and I sat down at the desk in the middle of the ward and read newspapers we'd collected from patients.
-Then, despite being full of anti Rupert Murdoch outrage, we did The Sun crossword and laughed like drains at our combined stupidity.
+Then, despite being full of anti Rupert Murdoch outrage, we did The Sun crossword and laughed at our combined stupidity.
 My father had been keen on The Times crossword and completed it every day.

 Mary went off to make tea while I checked the patients.
 Occasionally, alone with no other staff, I would be afraid of the dark and deliberately make a noise hoping to wake someone up for company.
 But it wasn't just the dark, our training had drummed into us the need for constant vigilance and care.
-What if someone arrested on my watch?
+What if someone cardiac arrest on my watch?
 The responsibility was overwhelming.
 I walked round once more.
 Everyone was breathing - good.

 Mary handed me a mug of tea and we sat in terrified silence until Mrs Kerr came back.
 She, a cheery soul who lived on the edge of a rough council scheme and worked night shift to pay for her son's private school fees, soon distracted us with gossip about the staff.
 Very quickly we were up to speed on who was doing what to whom.
 A ward sister came to relieve me.
 Liz, a girl from my class at Nursing School, was in Ward 2 close by so I headed there.
 All was peaceful so we made tea and amused ourselves by testing our blood sugars before and after the consumption of half a pound of Roses chocolates.
 Ian arrived with a cup of coffee to join us.

-'Okay, what about The Craigdhu tomorrow night then?'
+No?
+What about The Craigdhu tomorrow night then?'

 The rest of the night was quiet.
 I made tea and toast at 5.30am and the three of us sat at an empty bed and wrote up the nursing notes.
 At 6.45 we woke the patients, handed out bottles to those who were bed-ridden and tidied up for the day shift.
 I gave the day staff the report.
 As I was about to leave Stuart called me over.